CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-logfiles-xml.md

 `https://api.copernica.com/v1/logfiles/$filename/xml?access_token=xxxx`

-where `$filename` is the name of the file you want to request.
+The `$filename` should be replaced by the name of the file you want to request.

 ## Returned value